© Jared Ragland, 2022

 TEACHING PHILOSOPHY

-Carefully structured critical reflection intentionally connects students’ creative work with course content, and is facilitated through ongoing conversations, critical writing assignments, and studio critique.
-Through these methods, students test the strengths and limitations of their work, integrate new experiences against existing knowledge, and analyze and articulate their discoveries in open, constructive dialogue.
+Carefully structured critical reflection intentionally connects students’ creative work with course content.
+Critique is facilitated through ongoing conversations, critical reflection writing assignments, and group conversations where students test the strengths and limitations of their work by analyzing, synthesizing, and applying key concepts; integrating new experiences against existing knowledge; developing effective vocabulary and communication skills; and articulating their discoveries in open, constructive dialogue.

 .....................................